yosephyonas/quiz_app/README.md

-# quiz_app
-its specialized to ask provided quizes and store points at the end of the quiz
+# a quiz specialized to ask provided quizes and store points at the end of the quiz

 i made this quiz app using firebase cloudfire storage which uses as a storage